These Celebrities Were Rich Before They Were Famous

 Less common, however, is to hear of the celebrities who were born rich.
 Some are the children of billionaires.
 Others have family trees that trace back to the Vanderbilts and the Mayflower.
 One's grandfather is even credited with inventing the shopping mall.

-It probably comes as no surprise, but many of your favorite actors have lived in the upper crust for their whole lives.
+It probably comes as no surprise, but many of your favourite actors have lived in the upper crust for their whole lives.
 Here are a few notable celebrities who were born into privilege.